jodanmo/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
-This script creates a tidy data set from the source files
+This script creates a tidy data set from the source files utilizing the dplyr package